What Personal Information Is Collected and How Is This Information Used?

 Will Personal Data Be Transferred To Other Parties?

-In order to execute your hotel booking, we need to transfer your name either to the hotel directly or to one of the B2B booking engines that we work with.
+To execute your hotel booking, we need to transfer your name either to the hotel directly or to one of the B2B booking engines that we work with.
 No additional information shall be passed on without your explicit consent!

-In addition to the specific disclosures of personal data set out in this section, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or to protect your vital interests or the vital interests of another natural person.
+In addition to the specific disclosures of personal data set out in this section, we may disclose your data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or to protect your vital interests or the vital interests of another natural person.

 Under the Data Protection Act 1998 and the General Data Protection Regulation, you have the right to inquire and see the personal data we hold about you.
 This is called a Subject Access Request.
 If you would like to exercise your right, or would simply like to ask any questions about how we collect, store and use personal data, please write to email@example.com